k2controls/eet103/labs/l01_continuity/index.md

 ![alt text](pb_cont_test_open.jpg)  ![alt text](pb_cont_test_pressed.jpg)

-6. Based on your earlier research on switch types, specfically the SPDT toggle switch, repeat the soldering and testing procedure above for one of your kit toggle switches.
+6. Based on your earlier research on switch types, specfically the SPDT toggle switch, repeat the soldering and testing procedure above for one of your kit toggle switches (use the large one).
 7. Be sure you understand terminal connections and use one lead color for the common terminal and the second lead color for the two switched terminals.
 8. Consider the testing requirements for this component and validate your solder joints and switch function using your DVM.